-Q: In your opinion, what’s the biggest talent challenge in the pharmaceutical sector in Singapore?
+Q: What’s the biggest talent challenge in the pharmaceutical sector in Singapore?

 In Singapore, we are very fortunate to have access to a large pool of highly trained talent across different disciplines.
 The single function that has posed more of a challenge is the medical function.
 Takeda’s speciality portfolio, which is inclusive of products in oncology and gastrointestinal (GI), require specialist medical doctors who can help us better understand our patients.

-Q: How can HR contribute better to organisational goals, in your opinion?
+Q: How can HR contribute better to organisational goals?

 Human resources holds a key role in helping Takeda prepare for the future.
 HR is charged with the responsibility of helping the organisation develop our colleagues and seeking the best talent externally so we are able to implement and achieve our strategic goals.

-Q: Could many HR leaders make it to a CEO level?
+Q: Can HR leaders make it to a CEO level?
 Why/why not?

-Yes I believe it is possible that HR leaders can aspire to become CEOs.
+Yes, I believe it is possible that HR leaders can aspire to become CEOs.
 After all, people are the most important asset of any organisation.
-I certainly feel that there is no barrier if they have the right experiences.
+I certainly feel there is no barrier if they have the right experiences.